 Roxanne: Yeah.
 Actually, this leads well into my next question.
 You founded the AWS group in March of 2017.
 What kind of growth have you seen since inception, how many attendees did you get then versus now?

-Jeff: Well I was really nervous about that in my first one because I had never run a meetup.
+Jeff: Well, the first meetup made me really nervous.
+I had never run a meetup before.
 Your biggest fear is, what if you hold a meetup and two people show up?
 Do you hold it anyway?
 Do you just go to a bar and have a couple of drinks?

 I would say we started off with maybe 30 people.
 On the larger side, we have maybe 130 people show up.
 What’s refreshing is that at the start of every event, I try to find out who’s there for the first time, and I always get new blood coming into the group.
-If I can see 10%, 20%, 25% new members every meetup then the word is being spread, and I think we’re doing something good for the community.
+If I can see new members every meetup, then the word is being spread.
+We’re doing something good for the community.

 Roxanne: I think it helps you guys too that you have big names as guests – you had Malwarebytes recently and Verizon as well.